 Advantages of Offline Classes

-Most of them have attended offline classes for years, considering it has been here for the longest time.
-Here, are some of its benefits.
+Most of us have attended offline classes for years, considering it has been here for the longest time.
+Here, are some of the advantages of offline classes.

 1. Direct interaction